| Title: | Use LaTeX Expressions in Plots |

 New LaTeX commands can be defined by supplying the user_defined

-parameter is a list that contains LaTeX
+parameter.
+The user_defined parameter is a list that contains LaTeX

 commands as names, and template strings as values.
 A LaTeX command that